 The first time I ever heard of a fish taco here in San Diego was when I was a senior in high school, and the Marine Biology club sold them as a fundraiser to support their Baja surfing expeditions.
 They had brought the formula back from Ensenada, and the whole school went crazy for the little tacos, made with a puffy tempura fried piece of fish atop a corn tortilla, with shredded cabbage, yogurt sauce and a little lime.
-That's all.
 No ranch dressing, no cheese, no salsa.

-The story goes that fish tacos originated in Baja, when Japanese fishermen introduced the locals to tempura frying.
+The story goes that fish tacos originated in Baja, where Japanese fishermen introduced the locals to tempura frying.
 They are really fairly simple - the fish should be fresh and crisp, the tortilla soft, but not so soft that it falls apart in your hand, and the toppings should be minimal - the better to keep the fish hot and crisp.
-The most important thing of all, is that the taco be eaten right away.
+The most important thing of all, is that the taco must be eaten right away.

 If you're a San Diego foodie, or if you troll the local Chowhound board with any regularity, you've likely heard South Beach Bar and Grille recommended as the place for fish tacos here in town.
 Not having tried it in a while, and curious about all the recommendations - I dragged fellow local Chowhounders Josh and Alex down to Ocean Beach a few weeks ago to give it a whirl.
 Josh strongly recommended ordering the salsa and sauce on the side, and I wholeheartedly agree.
 As you can see from the picture above, South Beach does not subscribe to a minimalist theory when it comes to toppings.
-Their tacos are served on flour tortillas rather than corn, with shredded yellow cheddar cheese and tomato salsa, and are - unless you ask for it on the side like we did - drowned in ranch dressing (Sysco Ranch, no less.)
-The one thing they do right is fry their tacos in a beer batter.
+Their tacos are served on flour tortillas rather than corn, with shredded yellow cheddar cheese and tomato salsa, and are - unless you ask for it on the side like we did - drowned in ranch dressing.
+One thing they do right is fry their tacos in a beer batter.

 The one thing I did really like was the fried oyster taco.
 Since I asked for the dressing and salsa on the side - the oysters were still nice and crisp, and I was able to add a little bit of hot sauce to make a sort of Mexican version of a po-boy.
 They weren't terribly cheap at $4.25 a pop, and South Beach has this crazy rule that the servers can't bring you beverages - you have to order from the bar even if you're the only table in there - but I guess popularity has it's price.
 They also carded us to get through the door, so presumably no one under 21 is allowed inside.